bullet-train-co/bullet_train-core/README.md

 The provided `Role` model is backed by a Yaml configuration in `config/models/roles.yml`.

-To help explain this configuration and it's options, we'll provide the following hypothetical example:
+To help explain this configuration and its options, we'll provide the following hypothetical example:

 ```
 default: